dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

      `breakpoint.h` interface in lab 10.

   2. You have a final project description turned in.

   3. You do something interesting cool with the threads package.
-     Will add ideas.
+     See Part 2 below.

-  4. You can rerun with matching (note: this is being added, check back).
+     One big option: run in privileged mode with matching (discussed in Part 2, also counts as an extension).

-  5. There are absolutely a bazillion extensions (will add)
+There are absolutely a bazillion extensions.
+You can easily do a final project based off this lab.

 ----------------------------------------------------------------------
 ### Part 1: start replacing routines and make sure tests pass.